gradle/gradle/design-docs/play-support.md

 #### Open issues

+- Just found a 2.10 routes compiler; shouldn't be a problem though.
-- How do we handle Play plugin dependencies VS Play dependencies (i.e. how get the map the play version against the list of dependencies we need)
+- How do we handle Play plugin dependencies VS Play dependencies
+    - map play version to compliant routes, twirl compiler
 - Should we make the BinaryRenderer generic on BinarySpec?

 #### Test cases